jakubkanna/memory-card/pseudoc.md

 Base:

-- display messages
-- add close button to menu
 - add loader
 - styling

 General:

 - fetching needs optimization in the future (should fetch pages)
+- passing states from App to Header and Main could be optimized